AbsaOSS/enceladus/examples/README.md

 * `<Filename>` - source file name
 * `<Version>` - version of the source file (integer)
 * `<Date>` - date of the input processing
-* `<ProcessStartTimeX>` - Start of the processing; String timestamp in format ‘dd-MM-yyyy HH:mm:ss’ or ‘dd-MM-yyyy HH:mm:ss ZZZ’(X in the name standing for Raw or Source)
-* `<ProcessEndTimeX>` - End of the processing; String timestamp in format ‘dd-MM-yyyy HH:mm:ss’ or ‘dd-MM-yyyy HH:mm:ss ZZZ’(X stands for Raw or Source)

 ###Optionally:
-* `<RawRecordCount>` - Number of records in Raw state
+* `<ProcessStartTime>` - Start of the processing; String timestamp in format ‘dd-MM-yyyy HH:mm:ss’ or ‘dd-MM-yyyy HH:mm:ss ZZZ’(doesn't have to be the same for Raw and Source)
+* `<ProcessEndTime>` - End of the processing; String timestamp in format ‘dd-MM-yyyy HH:mm:ss’ or ‘dd-MM-yyyy HH:mm:ss ZZZ’(doesn't have to be the same for Raw and Source)
-* `<SourceRecordCount>` - Number of records in Source state
+* `<RecordCount>` - Number of records in Raw/Source state which should be the same for Raw and Source

 [Template for bare minimum required data](examples/info_files/_INFO_file_template_minimal.json)